operator-framework/olm-docs/content/en/docs/Concepts/_index.md

 ---
 title: "Concepts"
 linkTitle: "Concepts"
+date: 2020-03-25
-weight: 3
+weight: 1
 description: >
-    This page contains a list of terms defined by OLM, along with their definitions and common Aliases.
+    This section is the knowledge base for all concepts, glossary, etc that are associated with OLM
 ---

 {{% alert title="Warning" color="warning" %}}
-These pages are under construction.
+This section is under construction.
-ToDo: *Complete this*
 {{% /alert %}}